The 3D index and Dehn filling: Proof of the main result

-Our next step consists in identifying these series of residues with known $q$-hypergeometric series.
-First note that the expression in equation~\eqref{eqn:residue_series} can be greatly simplified; the two terms in the denominator can be paired as follows
+Our next step consists in identifying this series of residues with known $q$-hypergeometric series.
+First note that the expression in equation~\eqref{eqn:diagonal_not_simplified} can be greatly simplified.
+The terms in the denominator can be paired as follows: